Vehsamrak/backend-refactoring-challenge/README.md

 * Configuration files cleaned up.
 Unused packages removed
 * Fixed wrong validation maxMessage in Zipcode "city".
 * Immutable datetime used in getters to prevent changing datetime object by reference.
+* Review all tests.
+Tests with AAA
+* Property names in entities formatted to camelCase, to follow PSR-1 (consistency with properties in other classes).
+* Move services configuration inside bundle

 ### Could be done in future
 * Implementation of all CRUD methods for Job, JobCategory and Zipcode.